RuminantFarmSystems/RuFaS/SC_redesign/docs_SC/Admin/design-document_SC-redesign.md

 ## Alternative Solutions

-We considered using an [inheritance pattern](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)), but decided against it because the structure of our system does not really lend it self to this design.
+We considered using an [inheritance pattern](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)), but decided against it because the structure of our system does not really lend itself to this design.
 We also considered writing each process method into the class files directly, but this would have led to extremely large files with many many methods in each class, with a variety of functionality.